CRISalid-esr/svp-harvester/README.md

 ![svp-harvester overall behavior](img/svp-harvester-overall-behavior.png?raw=true "Overall behavior")

+Requests and results are registered in the database for monitoring purposes.
+The harvesting history may be consulted through the web interface.

 ### Input

-The research entities mays be submitted to the harverster in 4 way :
+The research entities may be submitted to the harvester in 4 ways :

 - Manually, through the web interface
 - By querying the REST API asynchronoulsy